What is the difference between Supervised vs. Unsupervised Learning

 • Apriori algorithm

-The following table summarizes the differences between supervised and unsupervised learning algorithms:
+The following table concisely summarizes the key differences between supervised and unsupervised learning algorithms:

 Supervised vs. Unsupervised learning

-And the following diagram summarizes the types of machine learning algorithms:
+And the following diagram summarizes the overall types of machine learning algorithms, placing supervised and unsupervised methods within the context of the broader field:

 Supervised vs. Unsupervised Machine learning algorithms